Emergency Medical Services (EMS)

 Fees are charged depending on the personnel and apparatus requested.
-A minimum of one hour will be charged.
-Additional hours are charged with the time calculated to the next highest 15 minute increment.
+A minimum of one hour is charged.
+Additional hours are charged with the time calculated to the next highest 15-minute increment.

 Every effort is made to fulfill BLS requests with non-career staff, but when those resources are not available, the district must cover the cost of having to send career staff members to the event by charging the hourly cost of salaries and benefits for the entire increment of time the career staff is paid for.